ericsonga/APCSAReview/_sources/ArrayBasics/abasics.rst

 .. note::

-    The first value in an array is stored at index 0 and the index of the last value is one less than the length of the array.
+    The first value in an array is stored at index 0 and the index of the last value is the length of the array minus one (since the first index is 0).

 Putting Values in an Array
 =============================

-To put a value in an array you give the name of the array and the index number in brackets ([0]).
+To put a value in an array you give the name of the array and the index number in brackets and then an ``=`` and finally the value and a semicolon (``highScores[0] = 99;``).
 The first item in an array is at index 0.

 .. activecode:: array-set
    :language: java